rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/c1d22de7-c48e-46b9-acdc-3e81568afc3f)

-Select "Loose Cart" if you don't have an original box for your cart.
+You can select "Loose Cart" if you don't have an original box for your cart.

 Click the File Info tab and then "Import Hashes."